asif-sailpoint/Aleena/README.md

 You can enter your own choices here, below is just an example in terms:

-#GitHub Owner:
+#GitHub Owner Username.

 Enter The Repository Owner Username :Geerlingguy

-#Repository Name:
+#Specific Repository Name.

 Enter The Name of The SPECIFIC Repository :drupal-vm

-#User Email For Results:
+#User Email For Results.

 Enter Email To Also Send Results :Asif.Ahmad@gmail.com